 What to Know When Planning a Trip to the Dominican Republic

-Mr. Nerd and I got married in November 2015, but we weren't able to go on a honeymoon because we couldn't get time off to do one right after the wedding.
-However, in the last few weeks of January 2016 we'd been on the lookout for good deals and finally made plans to go on our delayed honeymoon to the Dominican Republic!
+Though Mr. Nerd and I got married in November 2015, we weren't able to go on a honeymoon because we couldn't get time off to do one right after the wedding.
+However, in the last few weeks of January 2016, we found some good travel packages on Groupon and finally made plans to go on our delayed honeymoon—to the Dominican Republic!

 Don't Drink The Tap Water

-Note: The refillable water bottles were actually tumblers.
-You know, the ones that have a removable lid and a straw.
-We decided on these because alcoholic drinks at resorts are usually put into disposable plastic cups, and we wanted to save some plastic (and the earth) and have drinks in our own cups instead.
+Note: The refillable water bottles were the ones that have a removable lid and a straw.
+We decided on these because resorts usually put alcoholic drinks into disposable cups, and we wanted to save some plastic (and the earth) by using our drinkware instead.

 If you're respectful and understanding, even if you've saved up a lot of money and are on vacation, you'll inevitably have a better, happier trip.
 The place we stayed at wasn't a perfect, 5 star resort, but we knew that going in.
 And despite some setbacks (both avoidable and unavoidable), we enjoyed getting away from home and spending time on the beach.
 The small irritations didn't detract from our honeymoon in any way, shape, or form, and hopefully, they won't for you either.